moveit/moveit_visual_tools/README.md

 ## Upgrade Notes

 We recently did a major refactor of moveit_visual_tools that caused some API breaking changes.
-To upgrade, do the following:
+To upgrade, do the following or use the upgrade script below:

 Orignal API                                    | New API
 ---------------------------------------------- | ------------------------------------------------------